fetachallenge/fetachallenge.github.io/index.markdown

 In [FeTA 2021](https://feta.grand-challenge.org/feta-2021/), we used the [first publicly available dataset](https://www.nature.com/articles/s41597-021-00946-3) of fetal brain MRI to encourage teams to develop automatic brain tissue segmentation algorithms ([challenge paper](https://https://www.sciencedirect.com/science/article/pii/S1361841523000932)).
 [FeTA 2022](https://feta.grand-challenge.org/feta-2022-top-5-submissions/) takes it to the next level by launching a multi-center challenge for the development of image segmentation algorithms that will be generalizable to different hospitals with unseen data ([paper under review](https://arxiv.org/abs/2402.09463)).

 This year, **FeTA 2024 includes** a new clinically relevant task on **automated biometry** measurements and data from five **different sites and magnetic fields** including recent **low-field systems**.
+The accepted full proposal can be found [here](https://zenodo.org/records/10986046).
 We believe, such new algorithms will have the potential to contribute to our understanding of the developing normal and pathological human brain across hospitals and research institutions worldwide.

 ## Format: